 One option is to negotiate a treatment plan with the client that outlines the conditions under which care will be provided.
 By approaching the situation this way, nurses are not abandoning the client.
 Another option is to refer this client to another health care provider who may be better suited to manage his care.

-If your objection can’t be accommodated, you will need to provide the care in question without allowing your moral beliefs to affect your care in any way.
-If you are not certain you can do this, don’t take on the role.
+If your objection can’t be accommodated, you will need to provide the care in question without allowing your personal values and beliefs to affect your care in any way.
+Nurses have both a professional and legal obligation to provide their clients with safe, competent and ethical care.
+You should not take on the role if your personal values and beliefs make you question whether you can perform aspects of the role.

 The HPA’s emergency exemption applies if the situation: